sanveer-osahan/splitwise-prototype/README.md

    After creating users, use their ids as value for this header to make it act like an authenticated user is making the api calls

-## Note:
+## Notes:
-Please find the sample_documents which can be imported in mongo
-or used as references for request payloads for their respective services
+1. Please find the sample_documents which can be imported in mongo or used as references for request payloads for their respective services
+2. The `/settlements/due` will show the pending settlements for the current user against the requested user for a group.
+In response, -ve amount means debit and +ve means credit against that user.
+3. The `/settlements/pay` will show the same output as `/settlements/due` when called, but asynchronously update the settlements in the database.
+4. Refer @CompoundIndexes on the document entities which will make sure the queries are optimized.
+5. For sortOrder request parameter in apis, use either "ASC" or "DESC" values.
+By default, it will consider "DESC"